Ann Soni PG Dip Counselling MBACP

 At the present time there are two shallow steps to negotiate on the approach to The Summer House and then you step through French doors over a shallow frame.
 Wheelchair access is planned and I will update this information when it is ready for use.

 I offer sessions in the day, evening and some weekends.
-These are face-to-face and last for 50 minutes, usually at the same time each week.
-This can be a short or long term arrangement.,
+These last for 50 minutes, usually at the same time each week.
+This can be a short term or long term arrangement decided by you.

 Types of client